httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Expert Review policy, as per {{Section 4.5 of !RFC8126}}.
 A specification document is appreciated, but not required.

-When reviewing registration requests, the designated expert(s) should consider if the parameters are sufficiently well-defined and adhere to the guidance provided in {{new-parameters}}.
-The expert(s) should only reject registrations where it is clear that the interpretation of urgency ({{urgency}}) or incremental ({{incremental}}) parameters are changed in non-compatible or fallback-safe way that risks widespread interoperability.
+When reviewing registration requests, the designated expert(s) can consider the additional guidance provided in {{new-parameters}} but cannot use it as a basis for rejection.

 Registration requests should use the following template: